Skip to content

 Key Concepts

-A pipeline is a directed acyclic graph (DAG) of nodes.
+A pipeline is a flow.yaml file.
+It defines a directed graph of nodes connected by edges.
 Data flows from sources through transforms to outputs.
-The entire pipeline is defined in gain.yaml and versioned in Git.

 nodes: